CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_FAQs.md

 We operate an [Illumina NextSeq 500 machine](https://www.illumina.com/systems/sequencing-platforms/nextseq.html), which is capable of producing reads ranging in length 75-150 bp.
 These reads can be produced as single- or paired-end reads (dictated by the reagents, not the hardware).
 The machine has two basic operating modes.
 In 'mid-output' mode, approximately 130 million reads are produced (or read pairs, if paired-end reagents are used).
 In high-output mode, approximately 400 million reads or read pairs are produced.
 The total data output depends on library quality and clustering density (more on that below).

+## Which library prep kit should I use?

+The decision of which libray prep kit to use can be overwhelming.
+We created this decision tree you find the kit that matches your needs.
+While there are many other options for library prep technology and companies, these are the ones we use in our lab.

 We also have access to an [Illumina MiniSeq machine](https://www.illumina.com/systems/sequencing-platforms/miniseq.html), which is also capable of producing reads 75-150bp in length, single- or paired-end.
 Like the NextSeq, the MiniSeq also has a mid and high output mode, which generate 8 or 25 million reads (or read pairs), respectively.
 This machine is ideal for sequencing PCR amplicon libraries (or other low-diversity libraries), as well as for sequencing relatively small genomes (bacterial, viral, etc).

 ## How 'deep' should I sequence each sample?